delucis/v3.chrisswithinbank.net/blog/_posts/2021-01-07-progetto-positano.md

   - Wilhelm Kempff Kulturstiftung
   - composition residency
   - collaboration
-featured_image: 2021/01/progetto-positano.jpg
+# featured_image: 2021/01/progetto-positano.jpg
-featured_image_alt: Progetto Positano logo
+# featured_image_alt: Progetto Positano logo
 ---
+{% picture 2021/01/progetto-positano.jpg alt="Progetto Positano logo." %}

 It was a lovely surprise last year to receive a phone call from [ensemble mosaik][em]’s Lisa Nolte, asking if I would take part in their fellowship programme [Progetto Positano][pp] in 2021.
 In a year marked by